More information about these student opportunities can be obtained from the Director of Undergraduate Studies.

 There is a broad array of international study opportunities offered by Notre Dame and most of the universities in the program have an economics elective that counts toward the major.

 Study abroad is strongly encouraged, especially for International Economics majors, as it enhances your liberal arts education and offers a new perspective of the world around us.
+Students can take at most one economics elective for major credit and cannot take a core course abroad (int. micro or macro, stats, or econometrics).

 Live, learn, and work in our nation's capital during the fall or spring semester with the University of Notre Dame Washington Program.